Home AI/ML GP-Based Hyperparameter Optimization: Bayesian Tuning for ML Models

 XGBoost subsample Linear continuous 0.5 to 1.0

 Caution: GPs extrapolate poorly outside their training data.
-If your “best” hyperparameter is on the boundary of the search space, that’s a strong signal you set the bounds too tight.
-Widen and re-run.
+If the best hyperparameter value lies on the boundary of the search space, this is a strong signal that the bounds were set too tight.
+The bounds should be widened and the optimization rerun.

 Full Python Implementation

-Four working examples, in increasing complexity.
-Use any of these as a starting template for your own HPO.
+Four working examples are presented in order of increasing complexity.
+Any of them can serve as a starting template for a particular HPO task.

 Example 1: Tuning XGBoost with scikit-optimize